grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/_index.md

 ---
-title: Ingest and analyze profile data
+title: View and analyze profile data
-menuTitle: Ingest and analyze profile data
+menuTitle: View and analyze profile data
-description: How to use Pyroscope to ingest and analyze profile data.
+description: How to use Pyroscope to view and analyze profile data.
+aliases:
+  - ../ingest-and-analyze-profile-data/
 weight: 50
 keywords:
   - pyroscope